7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Use headers as signposts to get the YES you’re waiting for

-The headers on your resume are a guide for the hiring manager and applicant tracking systems to find your information.
-Labeling and placing resume headers correctly is essential to sending the message you want to send and standing out from the crowd.
+Your resume headers and sections are a guide for the hiring manager and applicant tracking systems to find your information.
 With the correct resume header format, your resume is one step closer to landing you that elusive interview.

 We wish you lots of luck in your job search.
 When you’ve written your resume, why not submit it for a free review from our team of resume experts?